MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

                     <div class="cardText">
                         <h3>Micro Focus Content Manager (HPE Records Manager/HP TRIM)</h3>
                         <p>by <a href="https://www.bainsight.com">BA Insight</a></p>
-                        <p>The HP TRIM Connector was specifically developed for HP Records Manager, establishing a secure connection to the TRIM application and mapping the content, including metadata and attachments, from the TRIM schema to the search engine schema.
+                        <p>The HP TRIM Connector was developed for HP Records Manager, establishing a secure connection to the TRIM application and mapping the content, including metadata and attachments, from the TRIM schema to the search engine schema.
 It then extracts content and feeds it to the search engine in a process called crawling.</p>
                         <p style="margin-top:20px;margin-bottom:20px;font-weight:500">
                             <a href="https://www.bainsight.com/connectors/hp-trim-connector-sharepoint-azure-elasticsearch"><font color="0065BA">More details</font></a>
                         </p>